luxai-qtrobot/tutorials/demos/qt_ai_data_assistant_online/README.md

 - **Web Data Ingestion:** In addition to local documents, this version can **scrape and index web pages**, allowing dynamic expansion of its knowledge base without manual upload steps.

-- **Flexible, Cloud-Based Architecture:** This assistant is optimized for **resource-constrained robots** and can run on **QTrobot-i5 and QTrobot-i7** without dedicated GPU hardware.
+- **Flexible, Cloud-Based Architecture:** This assistant is optimized for QTrobots without dedicated GPU hardware.
 Its modular design also makes it ideal for evolving deployments and diverse connectivity scenarios.

 - **Provider Choice & Cost Optimization:** Gives users control over which ASR, LLM, or vector store service they use—enabling smarter, **cost-effective customization** of their AI assistant setup.